 AnAction.update()is called by the IntelliJ Platform framework to update an action state.
-The state (enabled, visible) of an action determines whether the action is available in the UI of an IDE.
+The state (enabled, visible) of an action determines whether the action is available in the UI.
 An object of the

 AnActionEventtype is passed to this method and contains information about the current context for the action.
 Actions are made available by changing state in the

 Presentationobject associated with the event context.
 As explained in Overriding the